rrthomas/pforth/README.md

 ## Installation

 Bee is required (see above) in either a 32- or 64-bit build.
-By default, `configure`.

-See `./configure --help` for more information.

 To build the documentation, a comprehensive TeX system such as TeXLive is required.

 ### Building from a release tarball

-(For building from git, first see below.)

 From an unpacked release tarball, run: